 Take just ten steps forward, and there’s 30 more.
 It feels as if there’s a seat for everyone in town.

-They’re all independently owned offering their own unique experience inspired by the coffeehouses of Paris, Vienna, London, Prague, and Budapest.
-There’s cute, retro and hipster coffee bars with big sofas.
+They’re all independently owned, offering their own unique experience inspired by the coffeehouses of Paris, Vienna, London, Prague, and Budapest.
+There are cute, retro, and hipster coffee bars with big sofas.
 Some are hidden down narrow passages, others upstairs with balconies or down in dark basements, and a few are spread across many floors.